Editor’s Note: This post was originally published on November 26, 2017.

 Catholics are to make a profound bow at this line of the Nicene Creed.
 Why?
 Does not this give credence to the Protestant claim we worship Mary?

 According to St. Louis de Montfort, “We never give more honor to Jesus than when we honor his Mother, and we honor her simply and solely to honor him even more perfectly.
 We go to heronly to lead to the goal we seek—Jesus, her Son.”
 Mary is not the end.
 God is the ultimate aim of our focus.
-We honor Mary because of her closeness to Jesus and her model of holiness.
+We honor Mary because of her closeness to Jesus.

 The last line of the first stanza in Sing of Mary is “Word made flesh, our very brother,